WebbYang/Hello-World-Linux/README.md

 ## Make folders and files
 `mkdir`: make a folder.
-Please name a folder to keep your following operation inside.
+* Please name a folder to keep your following operation inside.
 `touch`: create a file.
 Try to `cd` to your folder and create a file.
 And `ls -l` it.
 Permission settings can be done by `chmod`.
 `mv`: move a file.
+If the path to move doesn't exist, it means to change the file name.
 `cp`: copy a file.
 `rm`: remove a file.
 For folder operation, using `-r`.